samusgray/frontend-projects/readme.md

 - Use Google Maps API and HTML5 Geo Location to show a client's current location.
 Bonus: Use web sockets to track and update the map in real time.
+- Build a simple, responsive dropdown-menu.
+- Write a utility that generates a randomized, decorative background for any block level element.

 # Todo:
 - Create project templates according to archive values.